 The Academy and the Embassy of France in Australia are proud to administer the Social Science Collaborative Research Program.

-Applications for funding in 2022 are now open.
+Applications for funding in 2022 are now closed.

 1. Program Objective